micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-So pray to the Lord of the harvest to [^m]force out _and_ thrust laborers into His harvest.
+So pray to the Lord of the harvest to force out _and_ thrust laborers into His harvest.